An excerpt from a letter to his wife by John Adams, second President of the United States:

 The Mass of Padre Pio!
 No one will be able to describe it.
 Only one who has had the privilege of living it can understand. . .

-"The Voice of Padre Pio" is a bi-monthly magazine published by his Friary in Italy.
+"The Voice of Padre Pio" is a quarterly magazine published by his Friary in Italy.

-For Subscriptions please contact the international information center nearest you: Info Centers
+For Subscriptions you may contact the Padre Pio information center nearest you HERE.